Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

-The OpenTelemetry Collector is the foundation of modern observability pipelines, and the OTLP/HTTP exporter is one of the simplest and most interoperable ways to move telemetry data.
-It uses plain HTTP rather than gRPC, making it easier to integrate with a wide range of backends and environments—especially where proxies, firewalls, or strict network policies make gRPC less practical.
+It uses plain HTTP rather than gRPC, making it easier to integrate across a wide range of backends and environments—especially where proxies, firewalls, or strict network policies make gRPC less practical.

-By the end, you'll know how to confidently configure the OTLP/HTTP exporter for both simple local agents and large-scale production pipelines.
+By the end, you’ll know how to configure the OTLP HTTP exporter confidently for both simple local agents and large-scale production pipelines.

 Quick start: sending traces to Jaeger over HTTP

-Like the gRPC exporter, the OTLP/HTTP exporter primarily needs two pieces of information: where to send the data (endpoint) and how to secure the connection (tls).
+Like the gRPC exporter, the otlp_http exporter primarily needs two things: where to send the data (endpoint) and how to secure the connection (tls).

 Here's a minimal working example using Docker Compose.
 This setup includes: